psi4/psi4/doc/sphinxman/source/sapt.rst

 will set :math:`\alpha = 1.0` and scale exchange energies with :math:`p_{EX}(1.0)`.

-However, as later pointed out by Schaeffer and Jansen [Schaffer:2013:2570]_ in the context of DFT-based SAPT, the ratios :math:`E_{exch}^{(1)}(S^{2})/E_{exch}^{(1)}`, :math:`E_{\rm exch-ind}^{(2)}(S^2)/E_{\rm exch-ind}^{(2)}`, and :math:`E_{\rm exch-disp}^{(2)}(S^2)/E_{\rm exch-disp}^{(2)}` are not very similar to
+However, as pointed out by Schaffer and Jansen [Schaffer:2013:2570]_ in the context of DFT-based SAPT, the ratios :math:`E_{exch}^{(1)}(S^{2})/E_{exch}^{(1)}`, :math:`E_{\rm exch-ind}^{(2)}(S^2)/E_{\rm exch-ind}^{(2)}`, and :math:`E_{\rm exch-disp}^{(2)}(S^2)/E_{\rm exch-disp}^{(2)}` are not very similar to